varshikageu/CODSOFT/README.md

 # CODSOFT - Internship Projects

-This repository contains all the tasks and projects for my internship at [Company Name].
+This repository contains all the tasks and projects for my internship at CODSOFT

 ## Project 1: Rule-based Chatbot